learn-co-curriculum/html-text-elements/README.md

 <strong>This text is bold.</strong>
 ```

-Similiar to emphasized we can make text stronger using `<strong>` which makes the text bold.
+Similar to emphasized we can make text stronger using `<strong>` which makes the text bold.

 ## Summary